 Put a face to the name and get to know a little more about our team of veterinary dental specialists at Veterinary Dental Center.
-Learn more about Board-Certified Veterinary Dentist and dental nurses/assistants.
+Learn more about Board-Certified Veterinary Dentists and dental nurses/assistants.

 What is a Board-Certified Veterinary Dentist?

 Specialty training in dentistry requires the completion of 3-6 years of training in an area of specialization beyond a Doctor in Veterinary Medicine Degree (DVM).
 A Diplomate of the American Veterinary Dental College (AVDC) is a veterinarian who has been certified by the AVDC as having demonstrated specialist knowledge and expertise in veterinary dentistry, oral surgery, anesthesia, and radiology/imaging as a result of completing the AVDC training requirements and having successfully passed the AVDC examination.

 A veterinary dentist will use the most current techniques and dental materials to:

 - Provide safe anesthesia with an emphasis on pain management